mik01aj/sourcejs-md-react/README.md

 };
 ```

-Or if you want to add new language renderer only:
+If you want to add new language renderer only, add `languageRenderers` option:

 ```
 module.exports = {